calmcgreggs/CIB-Senior-Ceili-Band-Leaderboard/README.md

 Download the respository remotely or using git clone and unzip if needed.

-Install Node.JS, and then run "npm install" inside each subfolder of the package in order to download the required dependencies.
+Install Node.JS as well as Java.

+Navigate to the folder in a terminal and enter the command `./install.sh`

 ## Usage

-To start the program, run the two bat files in this folder.
-This will activate the emulator that allows for the local backend, as well as start both of the programs.
-Failing this, navigate to each subfolder in this directory and run the command in the terminal "npm run start"
+To start the program, navigate to the folder in a terminal and enter the command `./start.sh`

 ## Accessing the interfaces